Published on January 6th, 2021 by Bob Ciura

 While 5 years is not the longest history of dividend growth, it does demonstrate a history of returning cash to shareholders with dividends.
 It also represents a company with a profitable business model, durable competitive advantages, and a positive growth outlook.

-With this in mind, we created a downloadable list of Dividend Challengers.
+With this in mind, we created a downloadable list of over 300 Dividend Challengers.
 You can download your free copy of the Dividend Challengers list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below:

 This article will discuss an overview of Dividend Challengers, and why investors should consider quality dividend growth stocks.
 Additional information regarding dividend stocks in our coverage universe can be found in the Sure Analysis Research Database.